All About Bamboo Flooring

 - Stained bamboo.
 Bamboo can be stained any color.
 It is painted or applied by hand.

 - Carbonized bamboo.
 During production, carbon is added to dye the bamboo throughout rather than just on the surface.
 Colors range from tan to light brown.
-Carbonizing decreases a floor's strength.
+Carbonizing decreases a floor's strength and makes it softer.

 - Horizontal.
 Bamboo strips are layered and pressed together.
 The "knuckles" from the stalk appear in the graining, preserving the authentic look of the grass.